Life at Open Wabi Artist Residency

 There will be an opportunity during the residency for visiting artists and critics to visit the studio.
 Open Wabi also hosts an open house on the last Friday evening of each residency session.
 Though it is not a traditional exhibition, it is an opportunity to share work with invited guests and celebrate the work completed by artists during the residency.

-The total cost of an Open Wabi residency is either $750 (private room or cabin) or $550 (shared room or camping) for two weeks.
+The total cost of an Open Wabi residency is either $750 (private room), $650 (private cabin), or $550 (camping) for two weeks.
 For more information see “Accommodations” above.
-A $250 deposit is due upon acceptance.
+A $250 deposit is due 21 days after acceptance.
 To view the list of available two-week sessions and their application deadlines, please click here.

 Pay it Forward